omatvejev/depot/notes/notes_a.md

 create!
 ```

-* Since app/views/layouts/application.html.erb loads all the css at once this allows to limit the controller to only the controller specific pages
+* Since app/views/layouts/application.html.erb loads all the css at once, this code will only give access to the controller named css class
 ```ruby
 <body class='<%= controller.controller_name %>'>
 ```